American School of Bangkok

 Both campuses offer a pre-kindergarten through high school program.
 Students are educated in a US curriculum which features inquiry-based learning, project-based learning in middle school, and advanced placement (AP) classes in high school.
 ASB is a designated AP school, and as part of its community outreach program the school orders and processes AP exams for students who attend other institutions.

-ASB Green Valley is recognized for its golf team.
-The school team consists of a junior world champion and eight national champions.
-Students have the opportunity to start learning golf at the age of five years.
+ASB Green Valley hosts the International Preparatory Golf Academy (IPGA), which trains more than 100 youth golfers each year.
+The program has produced numerous tournament-winning players and over 40 students have earned golf scholarships to universities in the United States.

-ASB Sukhumvit has recently been bought by XCL.
-It is now a separate school from ASB Green Valley.
-XCL ASB has also recently started a golf team long after ASB Green Valley.
+In late 2022, the Sukhumvit campus of the American School of Bangkok was acquired by XCL Education, together with D-PREP International School, as part of XCL’s expansion into Thailand.